phaserjs/phaser/README.md

 * game.make.group did not setup parent correctly (thanks @mthurlin #1911)
 * Fix reference error for process in the Device class (thanks @mkristo #1922)
 * Sprites with Arcade Physics bodies that had `collideWorldBounds` enabled would be moved to the wrong position if you restarted a State (or swapped to a new State) that reset the world bounds (thanks @vulvulune #1775)
+* PIXI.BaseTexture.fromCanvas now checks the canvas dimensions and if either face is zero it sets them to 1px to avoid WebGL texture binding errors.

 ### Deprecated